Want to learn how to become a consultant?

 Give your employer at least two weeks’ notice.
 Thank them for the opportunity.
 Offer to help them as much as possible to make their lives easier with you leaving.

 As you’ll learn, consulting is a relationship business.
 You don’t want to burn bridges, especially with your past employer.
 If you can quit with tact, your previous employer will help connect you to your first clients — in fact, they might even be your first client.
+For over 50% of consultants, that is exactly the case: their first client is a previous employer.

 In your final 2 weeks on the job, give it your all.
 But, you should also use this time to prepare and get your consulting business started.